cmluna2913/HousePricePrediction/README.md

 * config.ini <br>
 <tb>This is a configuration file that currently contains the path to my data.
 <tb>I like to implement this file into each of my projects since it provides a
-<tb>central location for key information that can be easily edited as needed.
+<tb>central location for key information.
+I can easily edit this file too.
-<tb>For example, I can now easily configure the data path should I switch devices.
+<tb>For example, if I switch devices I only have to edit the path once.
 <tb>In addition, I can also include api keys, usernames, passwords, etc. into this
 <tb>file.
-Then I can easily exclude it from the respository by including it in the
+Then I can easily exclude it from the respository through the
 <tb>.gitignore file.